My approach

 I have worked with people who have come to therapy to explore their experiences of sexuality, depression, anxiety, bereavement, disability, stress, eating disorders, diversity, homelessness, substance and alcohol misuse, trauma, suicidality, intersectionality, family and relationship difficulties, self-esteem, managing anger, neurodiversity, self-harm, cultural and identity issues.

-Relational and experiential aspects of work
+Relational, experiential and trauma-informed aspects of work

 “The curious paradox is that when I accept myself just as I am, then I can change”